 - Policy on equity, diversity, and inclusion

 The PMU follows the principles of equity, diversity, and inclusion, and provides equal opportunities to all students, and staff.
-These principles are integral to the PMU’s internationalization strategies, and are also articulated in the PMU’s Guideline on Diversity, Gender Equality, and Advancement of Women.
+These principles are integral to the PMU’s internationalization strategies, and are also articulated in the PMU’s gender equality plan (text in german).